-We receive police and district attorney referrals and seek to include the people affected by crime in decision-making: victims, offenders, loved ones, supporters, community members, and law enforcement officials.
+We receive police and district attorney referrals and seek to include the people affected by crime in decision-making: victims (impacted parties), offenders (responsible parties), loved ones, supporters, community members, and law enforcement officials.

-C4RJ took its first case in 2000 and has worked with over 800 offenders in the Boston Metropolitan Area.
+C4RJ took its first case in 2000 and has worked with over 800 responsible parties in the Boston Metropolitan Area.

 Our organization is driven by scores of trained volunteers, is guided by a board of directors from the communities we serve, and employs an executive director and three staff members.

 In 2013, C4RJ produced a film about our work called "Finding Courage: Addressing Harm with Restorative Justice Circles."
 Click below to watch a 15-minute clip about restorative justice and the circle process: